 Will oak trim come back in style?

 I do not have a glass ball, but my guess is “No”.
-There are so many other great woods out there that the honey oak that is in all house built in a 30 year time span is going to take awhile to come back.
+There are so many other great woods out there that the honey oak that is in all houses built in the past 30-year time span will need to upgrade or modernize in some way or another.

 Have you seen any new construction with honey oak in it?
 I know that I have not.
 While I do feel that more light and natural woods will be making a comeback, I do not feel the construction-grade honey oak that was all over my house will be making its way back in style.

 Even, this HGTV article talks about 2020 kitchen cabinet trends really make your house look dated.
 Other articles have mentioned oak as possibly coming back, they are not referring to the good old honey oak that we have (or I think can I say had) throughout our house.
 I am sure these trends will continue into 2021 as well.

 How to get rid of the oak color (not replacing)?